 Limited Software Availability

 When it comes to software options for photo editing, a full-blown operating system like Windows or MacOS has plenty of choices, from open source to professional-grade commercial editing software.
 Unfortunately, the same cannot be said for software options on the iPad.
-Aside from Adobe, which has the Lightroom CC software that works on the iPad and perhaps Affinity Photo, most other “apps” are very limited in their functionality.
+Aside from Adobe, which has the Lightroom CC software that works on the iPad Pro and perhaps Affinity Photo, most other “apps” are very limited in their functionality.
 Most are incapable of working with RAW images, usually providing very basic set of tools, focusing on various presets that are supposed to make images look better.

 This means that for anyone who is looking into buying an iPad Pro, the only real option for processing RAW images is Adobe’s Lightroom CC.
 And although Adobe does provide a free copy of Lightroom CC for the iPad, to be able to take a full advantage of the software with the ability to easily synchronize images between the iPad and a laptop / desktop, one has to have the Adobe Creative Cloud subscription.
 This by itself is a deterrent for some photographers who do not want to be locked into paying a monthly fee to Adobe for its cloud subscription services.

-Adobe is planning to release a full version of its Photoshop software for the iPad soon, but it is unclear whether all the HDR and Photoshop merge options will be available, as those processes require plenty of RAM, which the iPad just does not have.
+Adobe is planning to release a full version of its Photoshop software for the iPad Pro soon, but it is unclear whether all the HDR and Photoshop merge options will be available, as those processes require plenty of RAM, which the iPad just does not have.
 The typical iPad Pro 2018 models only have 4 GB of RAM, whereas the 1 TB model has 6 GB of RAM, which is still not ideal when compared to modern laptops that can host 16 GB or more RAM in comparison.

 Lastly, keep in mind that Adobe’s Lightroom CC is relatively knew.
 Although Adobe has been updating the software with more features with each update, it still lacks quite a few features compared to the full Lightroom Classic CC.
 For example, you cannot stitch Panoramas or merge HDR images, and some of the editing features within Lightroom Classic CC do not yet exist in Lightroom CC.
 For a more detailed comparison between the two, please check out our Lightroom CC vs Lightroom Classic CC comparison article.

-All this means that if you are interested in the iPad for post-processing images and you take a lot of pictures, the iPad by itself simply cannot replace a full-blown computer.
+All this means that if you are interested in the iPad Pro for post-processing images and you take a lot of pictures, the iPad Pro by itself simply cannot replace a full-blown computer.
 You will most likely still need to own either a desktop or a laptop to do the more serious work.

 Adobe Creative Cloud and Lightroom CC

-If you are already an Adobe Creative Cloud subscriber (or you have intentions to become one) and you are OK with running Lightroom CC on the iPad with its limited feature set, then you will need to consider how you are planning to use the iPad Pro and what type of subscription you are going to get.
-Adobe’s standard price plan for Creative Cloud starts at $9.99, which is called “Photography plan”.
+If you are already an Adobe Creative Cloud subscriber (or you have intentions to become one) and you are OK with running Lightroom CC on the iPad Pro with its limited feature set, then you will need to consider how you are planning to use the iPad Pro and what type of subscription you are going to get.
+Adobe’s standard price plan for Creative Cloud starts at $9.99, which is called “Photography Plan”.
 It comes with 20 GB of Creative Cloud storage, which you can expand to 1 TB for another $10.
 With these fees, you will be able to run both Lightroom Classic CC (on a desktop or your laptop) and Lightroom CC for Mobile.

 Now that we have all this behind, let’s start with the hardware within the new iPad Pro 2018 and see what it can do.